In January 2019, NHS England announced its Long Term Plan, in which stroke has been named as a new national priority.

 Working with Health Education England and professional organisations such as the Royal Colleges, the stroke programme will:

-- Identify areas of best practice which add skills and competencies to already existing roles, for example upskilling more health professionals to be able to perform mechanical thrombectomy procedures.
+Identify areas of best practice that add skills and competencies to already existing roles, for example upskilling more health professionals to be able to perform mechanical thrombectomy procedures.

 This work is underpinned throughout by improvements in the available modelling, research, financial levers and data.
 It will ensure the availability of the evidence needed to drive patient-centred improvements and improve outcomes for stroke survivors in England.

 This will include coordination of data and research needs and responses to these, including updates to the national audit programme, SSNAP.
 It will also include provision of health economics evidence to support the case for change, showing both the benefits to patients and the financial viability of making the needed changes.

 We are so proud that the work we carried out as part of our A New Era for Stroke campaign helped to ensure that stroke was included in this new plan.
 We will continue working with local health leaders and on the National Stroke Programme to make sure that stroke is a priority both locally and nationally.